elasticio/component-commons-library/README.md

 - fetchWorkspaceList(options) - Fetch a list of all workspaces across all contracts for a user
 - fetchWorkspaceId(workspaceUniqueCriteria) - Given a set of unique criteria, find the workspace that matches
 - removeNonWritableProperties(flow, includeDataSamples) - Given a flow, remove the properties of the flow that are regularly changed by the system such as last executed time
-- fetchFlowId(flowUniqueCriteria) - Fetch flow bu it's unique criteria
+- fetchFlowId(flowUniqueCriteria) - Fetch flow by it's unique criteria
-- fetchFlowById(id) - Fetch flow bu it's id
+- fetchFlowById(id) - Fetch flow by it's id
-- fetchFlowByNameAndWorkspaceId(flowName, workspaceId) -
+- fetchFlowByNameAndWorkspaceId(flowName, workspaceId) - Fetch flow by flow name and workspace id
 - changeFlowState(options) - Given a flow, change the flow to a given state (running, stopped, etc)
 - startFlow(flowId, options = {}) - sets the flow to active running state
 - stopFlow(flowId, options = {}) - sets the flow to inactive stopped state